Horticulture Internships 2023

 Duties & Working Conditions

-Interns will assist staff in the development and maintenance of plant germplasm collections.
-Duties include general gardening tasks, including watering, mowing, mulching, and weeding.
+Interns be responsible for the typical duties of working in a public garden by assisting staff in the development and maintenance of plant germplasm collections.
+Duties include general gardening tasks that provide proper environmental conditions, including planting, watering, mowing, mulching, and weeding.
 Interns also will assist with updating plant records and labels.
-Horticulture internships involve heavy lifting, repetitive tasks, and exposure to heat and humidity.
+Horticulture internships involve heavy lifting, repetitive tasks, and exposure to heat and humidity and/or cold.

 • Azalea Collection features cultivated azaleas in a wooded setting.

-• Conifer Collection highlights hundreds of varieties of conifers.
+• Conifer & Dogwood Collections Combo highlights hundreds of varieties of conifers and dogwoods.

-• Friendship Garden is an innovative landscape that includes woody plants, perennials, ornamental grasses, and bulbs designed for year-round interest.
+• Friendship Garden & Introduction Garden Combo showcases innovative landscapes that include woody plants, perennials, ornamental grasses, bulbs, and aquatics designed for year-round interest.

 • National Herb Garden is the largest designed herb garden in the nation that includes annual, perennial, and woody herbal plants.
-(1 year term)
+(See the separate Herb Garden internship page for details and to apply.)

 How to Apply